 The combined Capitol One-Discover may or may not be able to compete successfully against JP Morgan - but it will certainly have a greater capacity to do so than the two companies had pre-merger.
-And there is obviously no monopoly here.
+And there is obviously no excess in market concentration here.